hejny/hejny/projects/projects.md

 ## VR/AR

-I have extensive experience in virtual and augmented reality projects, serving as a representative and ambassador for the Association of Virtual Reality.
-My expertise in this field has led to my involvement in multiple projects, including presentations at industry conferences such as DevConf, CzechVRFest, and Hackuj Stát.
+I'm an experienced virtual and augmented reality rep, ambassador for the Association of Virtual Reality, and have presented at industry conferences such as CzechVRFest, DevConf or LinuxDays.

 [![Virtual reality helmet](/public/projects/VrAr/Pavol_Hejn_coloring_book_black_and_white_illustration_outline_o_850cbc2d-9088-4113-bdbc-8fbf566e170c.svg)](https://pavolhejny.com/documents/projects.html#-vr-paint)